karmakarmeghdip/ui.node/docs/ARCHITECTURE.md

 ## Core Principles

 **Current Implementation Status**: This architecture describes the target design.
-The current implementation has most core components in place but is partially implemented.
+The current implementation has most core components in place and is nearly complete.

 The architecture is designed around three core principles to ensure efficiency, maintainability, and ease of use.